aqilc/cozyweb/README.md

 Examples
 --------

 There are applicable examples in the [voip](voip) and [examples](examples) directories.
-Examples are very handy if you need to know what behavior to expect from a specific function.
-The VOIP Client in particular lets you explore more of the intricacies of the UDP library, including how to deal with package loss to an extent.
-That example has been tested to work across continents and is a good example of how to play around with networks in general.
+Notable ones are the VOIP application and the HTTPS client.

 License
 -------